Reviews

 Radio

 Adam Cox is interviewed by Suzy Klein on BBC Radio 3's In Tune, discussing the benefits of hand-made pianos over mass-produced international pianos.
-From 21st March 2012.

 Listen here.